The 2025 Company

 The Widow & Ensemble./

-Ann is thrilled to make her debut with the Cape Cod Shakespeare Festival.
+Ann is excited to return for a second season with the Cape Cod Shakespeare Festival after performing as Lady Montague last year in Romeo and Juliet.
 Ann studied and performed Shakespeare as a literature major in college and has since performed with the Footlight Club as an actor and with the Bernoulli Winds Ensemble as a flutist.
 She lives in Harwich and Brookline with her husband and children.
-She is excited to work with such a talented cast!
+She looks forward to working again with so many amazingly talented players.

 |